sharkinsspatial/reveal.js-big-template/slides.md

 - Provide a standard API that allows dynamically visualizing data files for analysis.
 ---
 The eoAPI suite is built from 3 libraries
-- pgSTAC: An optimized Postgres schema to index and search large scale STAC collection
+- pgSTAC: An optimized Postgres schema to index and search large scale STAC collections
-- stac-fastapi: An OGC Features API compliant FastAPI application for metadata search
+- stac-fastapi: An STAC API spec compliant FastAPI application for metadata search
-- titiler-pgstac: a TiTiler extension for pgSTAC for large scale dynamic mosaic for STAC data
+- titiler-pgstac: a TiTiler extension for pgSTAC for large scale dynamic rendering of STAC data
 ---
 ### How have we realized this vision for ASDI?
 ---